 Sexual misconduct complaints involving student respondents will be governed by the following process.
-Upon the completion of the investigation, the Title IX coordinator shall present the investigative report to university leadership which may include, as appropriate, the chief academic officer, dean of Student Affairs, or the manager of Student Life.
+Upon the completion of the investigation, the Title IX coordinator shall present the investigative report to university leadership which may include, as appropriate, the chief academic officer or the manager of Student Life.
 The individual or individuals charged with making a determination as to the resolution of the complaint, and sanction, and any remedies for the complainant shall be referred to herein as the resolution officer, although more than one individual may be charged with resolving the complaint.
 The resolution officer shall then determine the appropriate resolution to the complaint, considering factors including but not limited to the identity of the complainant (student or employee), the nature and/or severity of the offense, and the evidence presented by the investigative report.
 The resolution officer shall determine whether a hearing, as outlined in the Judicial Affairs section of the Student Handbook, is appropriate prior to imposition of any sanction.
-Generally, a hearing will be provided if the probable sanction to be imposed is suspension or expulsion.
+A hearing under the Judicial Affairs section of the Student Handbook must be provided if the sanction to be imposed is suspension or expulsion of a student unless the accused student agrees in writing to an alternative disposition.